viretius/Tram_Type-M_Interface/README.md

 ## Initial Setup using PlatformIO

-Follow the steps below to perform a fresh upload:
+Follow the steps below to perform a fresh upload to an ESP32S3:

 1. **Build and Flash Partition Binary**